KSingh1980/firestore-transfer/README.md

 Firestore Collection Name
 -------------------------
-You must provide the name for a collection and it must be given explicitly.
+You must provide the name for a collection.
+However, you can choose to provide it in two different ways:

 *  _Explicitly_: `--col my-fsdb-collection`
+* _Implicitly_: For imports only, you can use the base filename of a JSON or YaML file as the collection name.
+E.g. `--yaml ./path/to/users.yml` the collection
+name will be `users`.

 Export
 ======